 UE can perform NR sidelink transmission and reception during handover and cell reselection.
 During handover, sidelink transmission and reception are performed based on configuration of the exceptional transmission resource pool or configured sidelink grant Type 1 and reception resource pool of the target cell as provided in the handover command.

-Related details are specified in [17, section 5.X.8].
+Related details are specified in 3GPP TS 38.331 [17, section 5.X.8].

 6.5.4 Assistance information and SL configured grant configuration